Go to moma.org

 Important: By downloading images you are agreeing to the following permissions: Images are provided exclusively to the press, and only for purposes of publicity of The Museum of Modern Art's and MoMA PS1's current and upcoming exhibitions, programs, and news announcements.
 Permission to use images is granted only to the extent of the Museum's and MoMA PS1's ownership rights relating to those images—the responsibility for any additional permissions remains solely with the party reproducing the images.
 The images must be accompanied by the credit line and any copyright information as it appears above, and the party reproducing the images must not distort or mutilate the images.

 Reynaldo Rivera.
-Pamela and Pablo, Echo Park.
+Pamela Mendez and Pablo Aguirre Lopez, Echo Park.
 1994.
-Courtesy the artist and Reena Spaulings Fine Art.
+Courtesy the artist and Reena Spaulings Fine Art